 The Liebert® APM2 UPS can be configured as either a fixed capacity or scalable, transformer free, online uninterruptible power system with 208 V, 400 V, and 480 V capability.
-The Liebert® APM2 operates with 60 Hz.
+The Liebert® APM2 can operate at 50 Hz or 60 Hz and has optional frequency conversion mode.

-When configured for scalability, the capacity of UPS can be set according to Table 2.1 below.
+When configured for scalability, the capacity of UPS can be set according to Table 21 below.
+Scalable capacity option is necessary to order through factory configuration to apply proper capacity rating labels.
+Scalable capacity hardware and/or firmware upgrades must be applied through Vertiv Services.
 Contact Vertiv Services about adding capacity.